jangjangbangbang/q-movies/README.md

 - Used postman to test API
 - Used dio for fetching data from server
 - Used api_key to successfully authorize API requests
+- Used bearer token header authorization and created auth interceptor using dio package
 - Implemented pagination when fetching movies
-- Used bearer token header authorization and created auth interceptor using dio package
+- Used network_plus package to determine the user's current network
-- Used another_flushbar package on displaying notifications when the user change network
+- Used another_flushbar package on displaying notifications when the user's network changes
 - Instead of using NavigationBar, I used TabBar so it has a swipe feature when switching from movies to favourites
-- Used Hive for local data storage specifically for caching fetched data from api and storing favourites
+- Used Hive for local data storage specifically for caching fetched data from api and storing favourites data
 - Used cached_network_image for caching network images
+- If there is no internet detected, the user will fetch data from cached data
 - Used Hero animation when transitioning to details page, and animate_do package for simple fade animation
 - Used lottie animation for displaying empty data
 - Used flutterscreen_util package for dynamic sizing and based the measurements on the figma design